 Either way, make an effort to chat with the locals here whenever you can, and you will quickly fall in love with Bergen and Norway as fast as I did!

 Other Top Attractions in Bergen Not to Be Missed If You Have More Time

-Of course there are far more than 20 unmissable things you need to do when you visit Bergen, and when you visit you are sure to find your own favourites.
-If you need some more inspiration however here are a few places I was not able to get to during my stay – in part due to poor planning, seasonality and a lack of time – that I would have loved to visit and will hopefully be returning soon to see and experience.
+If you need some more inspiration, however, here are a few places I was not able to get to during my stay – in part due to poor planning, seasonality and a lack of time – that I would have loved to visit and will hopefully be returning soon to see and experience.

 - Norway in a Nutshell – A rail and ferry round-trip taking you to see the absolute best of Norway’s most beautiful fjord scenery.
 Truly breath-taking, I am kicking myself so hard for not having planned enough time for this!